FrostsDev2/Grub-Theme-Installer/README.md

 # Frosts GRUB Theme Installer

 This repository contains a comprehensive shell script designed to install GRUB bootloader themes and manage GRUB configuration settings across various Linux distributions.

+# How to use (Quick Guide)
+Download install.sh, put it in the same folder as the theme desired to be installed.
+If on Mint Linux then double click install.sh, for other distros open the terminal in the same dir and run "sudo ./install.sh -m

 # What is this?